 HEC cannot provide technical support for this software to non-Corps users.
-See our software vendors list (on our web page) to locate organizations that provide the program, documentation, and support services for a fee.
 However, we will respond to all documented instances of program errors.
 Documented errors are bugs in the software due to programming mistakes not model problems due to user-entered data.